bhnord/activities/README.md

 **03/22 12:00PM - 03/22 03:00PM @ DICK'S House of Sport**
 Join us on Saturday, March 22, from 12:00 PM to 3:00 PM for a fun-filled afternoon to Celebrate the First Pitch!
 <a href="https://www.dickssportinggoods.com/s/scheduling/f/962970f6-0e8d-4800-88ce-4117d92d9607?s=1536" target="_blank">info link</a>

-### Holi Mela by Shanti

-**03/22 11:00AM - 03/22 04:00PM @ Adams Park**
-Welcome to Holi Mela by Shanti!Come join us for a vibrant and colorful celebration at Adams Park on Sat, Mar 22, 2025.
-<a href="https://www.eventbrite.com/e/holi-mela-by-shanti-tickets-1217081045169" target="_blank">info link</a>

 ### Hidden Figures in the Mugar Omni Theater